The Bankrate promise

-Tuition costs for top-rated MBA programs can range anywhere from $55,727 to $161,810, according to MBA Today.
+The total cost for top-rated MBA programs can range anywhere from $55,167 per year at Indiana University to nearly $120,000 per year at Wharton.
 However, attaining an MBA can propel graduates into managerial roles, increasing job opportunities and earning potential — so that cost could ultimately be worth it.
 Here are the cost factors to consider when deciding if an MBA program is right for you.

 Factors affecting the cost of an MBA program